 Gauge Your Intensity

 Whether you run, swim or do step aerobics, you can use your heart rate to personalize your weight-loss program.
 The idea is to train at the right intensity for the right amount of time.
 All you need is a heart-rate monitor or a keen sense of your exertion levels.
-(See “Master Your Monitor” in the October 2005 archives for a guide to heart-rate monitors.)
+(See “Master Your Monitor“.)

 This approach removes some of the traditional focus on “per-session caloric burn” and instead places it squarely on metabolic fitness.
 “Heart-rate training changes your physiological structure,” says Kevin Steele, PhD, vice president of research and development at Life Time Fitness.
 “The goal is to improve cardiorespiratory strength, increase lean body mass and elevate metabolism in the process.”

-You’ll first need to determine your anaerobic threshold (AT), the heart rate at which your body transitions from burning primarily fat to using primarily carbohydrates (sugars) for energy.
+You’ll first need to determine your anaerobic threshold (AT) (to learn how, see “How to Calculate Your Anaerobic Threshold“), the heart rate at which your body transitions from burning primarily fat to using primarily carbohydrates (sugars) for energy.
 When your body kicks into sugar-burning gear, lactic acid begins to accumulate in the bloodstream faster than you can use it.
 While this intensity produces a high rate of caloric burn and significant fitness gains, it’s difficult to maintain for long.
 Happily, you don’t have to.

 By simply cycling your intensity up and down (interval training) so that your heart rate repeatedly approaches, crosses and then drops below your AT, you can achieve dramatic fat-burning results, both during exercise and while you’re going about your daily business.